CEMPD/VERDI/doc/User_Manual/VERDI_ch10.md

 -   fourth_max:  fourth highest value for each grid cell (used to obtain the 4th highest value of your rolling 8 hr maximum CMAQ output file)

+-   custom_percentile: default is > .12 (use the text box to input a different value)

 Areal Interpolation Plot
 ------------------------